 Metropolitan Division Unemployment (Not Seasonally Adjusted)

-which are essentially separately identifiable employment centers.
-In July, Detroit-Livonia-
+divisions, which are essentially separately identifiable employment centers.
+In

-Dearborn, Mich., had the highest unemployment rate among the divisions, 11.1 percent.
+had the highest unemployment rates among the divisions, 9.3 percent and 9.2 percent,

-All 34 metropolitan divisions had over-the-year unemployment rate decreases in July.
+All 34 metropolitan divisions had over-the-year unemployment rate decreases in September.

-The largest of these declines were in Chicago-Joliet-Naperville, Ill. (-2.8 percentage points);
+The largest of the declines occurred in Chicago-Joliet-Naperville, Ill. (-2.5 percentage

 Metropolitan Area Nonfarm Employment (Not Seasonally Adjusted)

-In July, 327 metropolitan areas had over-the-year increases in nonfarm payroll
+In September, 314 metropolitan areas had over-the-year increases in nonfarm payroll

-employment,

-41 had decreases, and 4 had no change.
+employment, 53 had decreases, and 5 had no change.
 The largest over-the-year employment

 The largest over-the-year decrease in employment occurred in Atlantic City-Hammonton, N.J.

 The largest over-the-year percentage decreases in employment occurred in Atlantic City-

-Over the year, nonfarm employment rose in all of the 38 metropolitan areas with annual
+Over the year, nonfarm employment rose in 37 of the 38 metropolitan areas with annual

 average employment levels above 750,000 in 2013.
 The largest over-the-year percentage